 - Properly mark the container

-- Maintain the container in good condition and keep it closed
+- Maintain the container in good condition and keeping it closed

 - Monitor quantities